tnoonanjr/cyber-lab/lab5/README.md

 ![Q2 (2)](https://github.com/user-attachments/assets/008b925b-23a7-4d40-bfbf-4a86210d87b0)

+- Show ss of the scanned networks and explain meaning of the columns

 ## Question 3
 We can also scan other networks in range to get some public data from them.
 I set up a hotspot from my iPhone and used the scan feature again to recon any handshakes or network info: